ghimele/homelab/README.md

 │           ├── dev/      # Values for the Dev environment
 │           ├── test/     # Values for the Test environment
 │           └── prod/     # Values for the Production environment
-└── scripts/              # Any additional automation or management scripts
+├── management/           # Configuration for VM management and services └── scripts/              # Any additional automation or management scripts